Find out what you need on your honey labels

 2. Net weight

-You must state the amount of the actual product without any of the packaging or container.
+You must state the amount of the actual product without any packaging or container.
 Measure your honey by weight.
 The net contents must appear within the bottom 30% of the PDP of the outer container and on an informational panel on an inner container.

 What to include on the information label